How to Stop Varicose Vein Pain: A Complete Guide

 Have you ever noticed your leg pain and swelling are much worse in the evening?
 You’re not imagining it.
 Gravity plays a big role here.
 When you spend hours sitting or standing, your circulatory system has to work much harder to push blood up from your legs to your heart.
 For those with weakened vein valves, blood can pool in the lower legs, increasing pressure and causing that familiar throbbing, aching, and swelling.
 This is especially true for people in professions that require long hours on their feet, like teachers, nurses, and first responders.
 We understand the demands of your job, and our goal is to provide care that fits your life.

-Could You Be at Risk for Painful Varicose Veins?
+Are You at Risk for Varicose Vein Pain?

 Have you ever wondered why some people develop varicose veins while others don't?
 It often comes down to a mix of factors, some of which are simply part of who you are, while others are tied to your daily habits.
 Understanding these risk factors is the first step toward keeping your legs healthy and pain-free.
 It’s not about placing blame; it’s about gaining awareness so you can take proactive steps for your vein health.
 Let's look at what might increase your chances of developing varicose veins.